 Approximately two weeks after the Initial Risk Assessment

 Approximately two weeks after Re-Assessment

 If you’re ready to take control of your health and your future, we would love to be your allies for total health and wellness.

 If you have any questions about oral systemic health or our partnership with Prevent!
-Care Clinic, or would like to schedule a visit with your Granbury dentist – Dr. Bruce Baird, Dr. Jeff Buske or Dr. Cindy Knight at Granbury Dental Center – give us a call at (817) 776-8073 or request an appointment online today!
+Care Clinic, or would like to schedule a visit with your Granbury dentist – Dr. Bruce Baird or Dr. Jeff Buske at Granbury Dental Center – give us a call at (817) 776-8073 or request an appointment online today!